-Mathematical problems and their solutions from the fourth International Students' Olympiad in cryptography (NSUCRYPTO-2017) are presented.
-We consider problems related to attacks on ciphers and hash functions, cryptographic Boolean functions, linear branch numbers, addition chains, and error correction codes, among others.
-We discuss several open problems involving the algebraic structures of cryptographic functions, useful proof-of-work algorithms, the Boolean hidden shift problem, and quantum computing.
+Abstract.
+Mathematical problems and their solutions of the Fourth International Students' Olympiad in cryptography NSUCRYPTO'2017 are presented.
+We consider problems related to attacks on ciphers and hash functions, cryptographic Boolean functions, the linear branch number, addition chains, error correction codes, etc. We discuss several open problems on algebraic structure of cryptographic functions, useful proof-of-work algorithms, the Boolean hidden shift problem and quantum computings.